judy2k/doc-to-md/README.md

 ## What does it actually do?

-Firstly, the script will identify any code blocks (formatted using Fira Code) and will identify them as code blocks in the resulting Markdown.
+- Firstly, the script will identify any code blocks (formatted using Fira Code, Roboto Mono, Source Code Pro, or Courier New) and will identify them as code blocks in the resulting Markdown.
 - Empty paragraphs are removed
 - Some basic heuristics are used to annotate code blocks as python code
 - Hyperlinks are correctly extracted from Google's nasty tracking links.
 - Inline code can be correctly identified using backticks (the same as Markdown itself).
+- Identifies inline code from formatting, as well as backticks.
+- Ensures bold and italic formatting is maintained where possible.

-# Installation
+## Installation

 ```
 # These assume you are running a Mac: